drupol/master-thesis/src/thesis/2-reproducibility.typ

 and its parameters.
 This distinction is crucial as it highlights the dynamic nature of computational processes.
-The user's interaction with the software, such as providing parameters or executing commands, is integral to the inputs and can significantly influence the output.
+The user's interaction with the software, such as providing parameters or executing commands, is integral to the inputs and can greatly influence the output.

 #figure(
   include "../../resources/typst/inputs-and-outputs-part2.typ",